milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

  ```

 8. There is a backgroud service, `startDataNodeTsLoop`, in `DataCoord` to process the message of `DataNodeTtMsg`.
-    - Firstly, `DataCoord` would extract `channel_name` from `DataNodeTtMsg`, and filter out all sealed segments that attached on this `channel_name`
+    - Firstly, `DataCoord` would extract `channel_name` from `DataNodeTtMsg`, and filter out all sealed segments that are attached on this `channel_name`
     - Compare the timestamp when the segment enters into state of `Sealed` with the `DataNodeTtMsg.timestamp`, if `DataNodeTtMsg.timestamp` is greater, which means that all `ID`s belonging to that segment have been consumed by `DataNode`, it's safe to notify `DataNode` to write that segment into persistent storage.
-The `proto` is defined as follow:
+The `proto` is defined as follows:
 ```proto
 service DataNode {
   ...